ihafkenschiel/nodejs-todo-app/README.md

 - **Error Handling**: Robust handling for API errors and validation.
 - **Database**: Integrated with MongoDB using Mongoose for data persistence.
 - **Dockerized Setup**: Containerized application for easy deployment and environment setup.
+- **Kubernetes**: Orchestrate the application and MongoDB services using Kubernetes.

 ## Getting Started